alpengeist/gpt-companion/README.md

 Tested and developed under Windows 11

-*I'm doing my best for the MacOS version.
-Without having a Mac myself, this is a bit of a challenge.*.
+*I'm doing my best for the macOS version.
+Without having a Mac myself, this is a bit of a challenge*.

 ## Installation

 `pip install -r requirements.txt`

-To allow the Companion read the keyboard and mouse on MacOS, please see the section _MacOS_ under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html)
+To allow the Companion read the keyboard and mouse on macOS, please see the section _MacOS_ under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html)

 ## Configuration